EVSP416 - General Ecology

 Course Code: EVSP416 Course ID: 4287 Credit Hours: 3 Level: Undergraduate

 This course provides an intensive treatment of the field of ecology.
 Ecology is the scientific study of the interactions among organisms and their environment, which explains the distribution and dynamics of organisms, their traits, and the effects that they have on the natural world.
 Students will learn that ecology is an integrative discipline that draws from various fields of biology (physiology, morphology, behavior, evolution) and natural sciences (e.g., geology and chemistry), as well as other disciplines (e.g., economics and social sciences).
-The focus of the course will be on identifying and recommending solutions to ecological problems, e.g., habitat destruction and fragmentation, biodiversity, global environmental change, desertification, acidification of the oceans, and others.
+The focus of the course will be on identifying and recommending solutions to ecological problems, e.g., habitat destruction and fragmentation, biological variation, global environmental change, desertification, acidification of the oceans, and others.

 Course Schedule